andrewpbrett/jekyll_to_markdown/README.md

 Handy if you did an import that gave you html files and you want to transform them to Markdown.
 Why would you want to do that?
 One word: [SmartyPants](https://github.com/blog/706-jekyll-puts-on-smartypants).
 I love curly quotes.

-**NOTE**: This will remove the .html files.
-Make sure you're on a clean branch in your version control system.

 ## Dependencies:

 - python